twitter/typeahead.js/doc/bloodhound.md

   transforms the response body into an array of datums.
 Expected to return an array of datums.

+* `indexResponse` - If `true`, causes data fetched from remote to be added to the index, along with local and prefetched data.
+This is useful, for example, when trying to confirm that new tokens were suggested before adding them.
+  Defaults to `false`.

 * `ajax` – The [ajax settings object] passed to `jQuery.ajax`.

 <!-- section links -->